 We were excited to also welcome some special guests from our school district.

-After the Estimation Challenge . . . lots of number work and mathematical thinking.
+After the Estimation Challenge . . . lots of hands-on, minds-on number work and mathematical thinking.

 Over the next few weeks, children shared and discussed their observations and worked through a number of tasks.
 They counted the items in their containers, counted up their tallies, sorted out their estimation papers, and analyzed all their data.
 It was amazing to see how many mathematical concepts came into play, concepts such as place value, repeated addition, multiplication (to name a few), were being practiced, reinforced, and learned.
 Children recorded all their estimations and some even found averages, and learned the differences between the mean, median, mode, and range.

 At the end of our Estimation Challenge, children reflected on their experiences and shared what they had learned.
 In summary, they all agreed – it was a rich, meaningful, and fun learning experience for all.